vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   # to restore from.
 If specified, and BackupName is empty, Velero will
   # restore from the most recent successful backup created from this schedule.
   scheduleName: my-scheduled-backup-name
+  # ExistingResourcePolicy specifies the restore behaviour
+  # for the kubernetes resource to be restored.
+Optional
+  existingResourcePolicy: none
   # Actions to perform during or post restore.
 The only hooks currently supported are
   # adding an init container to a pod before it can be restored and executing a command in a
   # restored pod's container.
 Optional.